Error996/bdvl/README.md

  * _emule_ is just a box I've got running on my local network.
  * If the box you're trying to log into has their ssh service open on a different port (not 22) you can specify a different port to use by changing the value of `SSH_PORT`, either at runtime or edit it in the script.
  * Example: `bash SSH_PORT=23 etc/ssh.sh ...`
+ * There is functionality right now within bedevil where, if it exists, `./etc/id_rsa.pub` will be copied to `$INSTALL_DIR/.ssh/authorized_keys`.
+  * This is so that we don't have to force the option of password authentication in the box's sshd_config in order to access the backdoor.
+  * Due to the fact that functions are being hooked to grant backdoor access, this does not work as of yet.
+  * It isn't just a matter of storing a public key & having it authenticate you when logging in.

 <hr>